Management · January 28, 2025

 Whether reorganizing makes sense ultimately depends on your unique situation, but there are some common indicators it may be worth it:

 • There's been a major change to your business landscape.
-A new game-changing technology, an emerging trade war, a shift in client demand—if the market has changed dramatically, your business may need to pivot as well.
-This could mean repositioning your business model or going through a turnaround, as well as reorganizing your management system.
+A new game-changing technology, an emerging trade war, a shift in client demand, the rise of tough competitors or new government regulations could all mean that your business may need to pivot as well.
+You may need to reposition your business model or go through a turnaround, as well as reorganizing your management system.

 • Your performance isn't what it used to be.
 If you're failing to hit your benchmarks and growth has stalled, it could be because your organization structure no longer works so your management and/or operations should be reorganized.